JackLarson01/JackLarson01.github.io/_projects/Homework_9_project.md

 For my first Viz I just wanted to create a Histogram so that I could easily show the total number of Floors Below Grade and the distribution of them, I beleive this is showing the number of basements in the houses that are represented within this dataset.
 I decided that overall the Viz was best at its default values because I didn't feel that the viz really added that much when there is different colors or other things added.
 Because I didn't submit homework 7 properly, Im using very similar plots that I created for that assigment, however did have to change the way that I called the functions through Altair.

-# Visualization 2 - Standard small Scatter plot
+# Visualization 2 - Rect Plot

 <vegachart schema-url="{{ site.baseurl }}/assets/json/bld_inv_chart.json" style="width: 100%"></vegachart>